Kaushik-Indukuri/personal-blog-posts/not-quite-faang.md

-**Final Thoughts (for Now)**
+### Final Thoughts (for Now)

-There’s something beautiful about choosing your own metrics for success.
+There’s something poetic about choosing your own metrics for success.

 It’s scary, too.
 There’s no prestige safety net, no LinkedIn clout guarantee.
 But what you get instead is a little more truth.
 A little more you.